shahyash1136/sern_daily_blogs_project/README.md

 ### APIs for the application
 1. /users
 	* /
-		* GET - TO get all the users
+		* GET - To get all the users
 	* /latest-logs
-		* GET - To get user specific recent 5 blogs
+		* GET - To get user-specific recent 5 blogs
+	* /:id
+		* GET - To get a user with a specific ID
+		* PATCH - To update a user with a specific ID
+		* Delete - To delete a user with a specific ID
+2. /auth
    	* /sign-up
 		* POST - To create a new USER
 	* /login
 		* POST - To allow a user to login and generate an access token